Where you can study

 Further study

-Extend your study with postgraduate research in the Bachelor of Commercial Music (Honours), or take a creative product or idea to market in the Master of Creative Enterprise.
+Extend your study with postgraduate research in the Bachelor of Commercial Music (Honours) or a Master of Commercial Music.

 A Bachelor of Commercial Music in Music Industry is a good fit if you: